 - Failing to tailor the plan to your target audience.
 Hone in on sites, tools, and applications your target audience is using.
 Is your audience out walking in the park without technology or are they technology lovers who never parted with their BlackBerry or iPhone?
 Research your target market to find out who they are and how to reach them.

 - Allowing your social media efforts to stagnate.
-Gone are the days when companies could put up a website that sat on the screen like an electronic business card.
+Gone are the days when companies could put up a website that came across like an electronic business card.
 Social media is about maintaining a dynamic conversation between you and your customers.
 Done right, it’s not a one-off campaign by a handful of staff; it’s a long-term commitment.

 To avoid these mistakes and create compelling and relevant content, you need to focus your startup on the following initiatives:

-- Develop a social media plan that targets audience and your business objectives.
+- Develop a social media plan that targets a specific audience and your business objectives.

 - Combine social media seamlessly within your traditional marketing plan.